mlanca-c/ft_server/README.md

  >  ```Web Server``` is computer software and underlying hardware that accepts requests via ```HTTP``` (Hypertext Transfer Protocol), the network protocol created to distribute web pages, or its secure variant ```HTTPS``` (Hypertext Transfer Protocol Secure).

- To fetch a webpage, your browser sends a request to the web server, which searches for the requested file in its own storage space.
+ To fetch a webpage, your browser sends a request to the web server, which searches for the requested file in its own ```storage space```.
 Upon finding the file, the server reads it, processes it as-needed, and sends it to the browser.

  ![web_server](http://www.clipartbest.com/cliparts/9c4/LnM/9c4LnMzgi.png)

  As its name implies, ```HTTP``` specifies how to transfer hypertext (linked web documents) between two computers.